imjoker/Bazooka/README.md

 # Bazooka

-Bazooka is a multi-level platform game where the player has to save their village by shooting the enemies with the bazooka and stopping them from going beyond the defense point (the player).
+Bazooka is a multi-level platform game where the player has to save their village by shooting the enemies with the bazooka and stopping them from going beyond the last defense, the player themself.
 A story narrative sets up the context, motive, and involvement for the player.

 ### Features include:
 - **Multiple Levels**